 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

 It can be tempting to only spend a long weekend in Chicago, hitting major attractions and jam-packing your schedule with activities.
-But Chicago has a lot more to offer visitors with a few more days to spare.
+But for visitors with a few more days to spare, there’s so much to do and see in Chicago.
 Extend your visit and really get to know one of the U.S.’s most interesting, diverse, and exciting cities.
+And once you’ve covered everything on your must-do list, be sure to check out the best non-touristy things to do in Chicago, too!

 Downtown Chicago: 1 day